Fees & Funding > The DWP’s List of Medical Conditions That Qualify For PIP In the UK

 There’s no set list of medical conditions that make you eligible for Personal Independence Payment (PIP) in the UK.

-Eligibility for PIP depends on how a condition or disability affects your daily life and mobility, including things like washing, dressing, shopping, making decisions and getting from one place to another.
-This condition or disability must have affected you for at least three months.
+Eligibility for PIP depends on how a long-term condition or disability affects your daily life and mobility, including things like washing, dressing, shopping, making decisions and getting from one place to another.
+This condition or disability must have affected you for at least three months, and you expect to continue being affected for at least another nine months.

 The table below shows whether your condition may make you eligible for PIP payments, along with how many people already claim PIP through this condition.